Buy a Flight

 This strategy is based on the following four key points:

-1.- Home Carrieridentification and consolidation of one or more air carriers based at the airport, with the intention of offering connections required by the local catchment area for both business and touristic purposes.
+1.- Home Carrier - identification and consolidation of one or more air carriers based at the airport, with the intention of offering connections required by the local catchment area for both business and touristic purposes.

-2.- Network Carriers intensification of connections towards the main European hubs in order to develop an efficient connections network towards the international and inter-continental destinations most required by the area.
+2.- Network Carriers - intensification of connections towards the main European hubs in order to develop an efficient connections network towards the international and inter-continental destinations most required by the area.

-With the intention of achieving its objectives, Verona Airport would like to attract new air carriers, develop new destinations, whilst strengthening existing destinations, through the adoption of an incentives programme based upon marketing contributions directly proportional to the investment made by air carriers at the airport.
-More specifically, the incentives program was structured on the principles of objectivity, transparency, temporariness and non-discrimination and applies in the following cases:
+With the intention of achieving its objectives, Verona Airport would like to attract new air carriers, develop new destinations, whilst strengthening existing destinations, through the adoption of an incentives program based upon marketing contributions directly proportional to the investment made by air carriers at the airport.

 A.- New Air Routes